Looking for an SEO strategy that will actually increase your traffic in 2018?

-What does it mean to create a content asset that is dramatically BETTER?
+What does it mean to create a content asset/page that is BETTER?

 When I say your content should be “BETTER”, I mean 10x better.
 For example, if the average word length of the top 10 ranking pages is 2,000 words, then you should double that amount and produce a 4,000-word beast.

 Writing a longer content is only the first step.
-To take your content to another level, you should inject media, case studies, helpful external links, and make sure your content is readable by using bullet points, numbered lists, and breaking up paragraphs.
+To take your content to another level, you should inject video, audio, case studies, stories, helpful external links, and make sure your content is readable by using bullet points, numbered lists, and breaking up paragraphs.

 A good place to start to understand this concept is with Brian’s Skyscraper Technique.

-What does it mean to create a content asset that is dramatically DIFFERENT?
+What does it mean to create a content asset/page that is DIFFERENT?

 This technique is best when the first page is littered with strong content.